 He didn’t come across as some sort of nasty fellow.
 He didn’t seem to have gone in there to start trouble.
 I think he just wanted someone from the “big city” to talk to.
 Maybe, I looked slick enough.
 I seem to collect those types, anyway, but I don’t mind.
 I guess I have a friendly demeanor that people pick up on.

 After telling me he lived in the outskirts of Apopka, I thought to myself, why not give the guy a chance to speak his mind.
 I would try to rationalize everything he says and come back with an appropriate response.
-I asked him how he could feel this way and have so much hatred inside?
+I asked him how he could feel this way.
+How could you harbor so much hatred inside?

 “They’re animals.
-Damn n*ggers are monkeys.”
-I think he really wanted to test me, yet I sensed sincerity in his statement and a certain curiosity on his own part, like he was questioning his own tenets; the ones he was most likely raised on.
+Damn [N-WORD] are monkeys.”
+I think he really wanted to test me, yet I sensed sincerity in his statement and a certain curiosity on his own part, like he was questioning his own tenets; the ones I'm certain was a huge part of his upbringing.

 “Nah, of course not.
 That’s stupid.”

 “What if you had sex with a black woman, could you get her pregnant?”

 “Well, what you are accepting is that if black people are animals and you could get that type of animal pregnant, then you are an animal, too; a monkey.
 We’re ALL monkeys!"